Huawei security chief says embracing its hacker critics

 Huawei has denied inserting deliberate backdoors in its products to allow for spying, and has invited governments to inspect its code.

-In Britain, it set up a centre to test out whether its products can withstand security threats, and has offered to set up something similar in both the United States and Australia.
+In Britain, it set up a center to test out whether its products can withstand security threats, and has offered to set up something similar in both the United States and Australia.

 But it has so far been reluctant to engage security researchers and hackers who challenge the company, something that Suffolk said was now changing, in part because of Lindner's allegations.